rladies/meetup-presentations_frankfurt/2019-08-08_meetup05_code-together-part2/README.md

-## Meetup 4
+## Meetup 5

-# Code together: From messy data to insightful visualizations
+# Code together: From messy data to insightful visualizations - Part 2

 This event was a live coding session.
-In this event, each of us wrote our own code.
-For that, we explored a new dataset by cleaning it and visualizing key information to tell a meaningful story out of our data.
+In this event, we wrote code in order to develop proposed plots.
+For that, we continued to explore the dataset introduced in [meetup 4](./2019-07-11_meetup04_code-together).

 **Data**
 In this session, we used synthetic patient data prepared by Natalie.
 The data consisted of two datasets: